novoda/github-slack-action/README.md

 ### mentionPairs

-Provide a list of githubUsername-slackMemberId comma separated
+Provide a list of githubUsername::slackMemberId space separated

-> ferran-U0111, clara-U0121
+> ferran::U0111 clara::U0121

 When this field is populated then all githubUsername's that appear in the **text** field will be mentioned in slack